 2. The Means of Discipline: Actions and Words (v.
 5)

 In the Proverbs 3:11 passage that is quoted in Hebrews, two different Hebrew words are used: yasar (discipline), which involves God’s actions; and yakach (rebuke), which refers to God’s words.
 Hebrews 12:5 tells us not to make light of God’s actions and not to lose heart at His words of rebuke.
 Yasar refers to disciplinary actions; yakach refers to corrective words.

 As parents, that’s exactly how we are to discipline.
-We bring both words and actions, warnings and consequences, into our children’s situations in order to keep them on track.
+In Christian discipline, we bring both words and actions, warnings and consequences, into our children’s situations in order to keep them on track.

 When juvenile delinquents, as part of a research study, were asked how they knew their parents’ feelings toward them, almost all of them said that lack of discipline in their home was a sign that their parents didn’t love them.
 We often think that we’re expressing love when we repeatedly say, “I’ll give you another chance.”
 What we’re really doing, though, is neglecting to set boundaries that let our children know they’re in a safety zone where they can feel secure.

 One of the most powerful ways to love your child is to be consistent in your discipline.
 And that’s really hard.
 We’re inclined to do whatever we can to maintain a friendship with our kids, when Christian discipline is actually much more important.